Delete Users

 Click the Add button to browse to your AD Domains and select the Domains you wish to scan for tombstone objects.
 Only the root domains will be listed without any OU containers e.g. …wizbangwidgets.com.
 Any synchronized HelpMaster users that match the tombstone objects in the selected domains will be removed (deleted) from HelpMaster.

-Another option that is common in Active Directory administration is simply to move the user to an OU designated as a Deleted users container.
-This method doesn’t actually delete a user from Active Directory - it only moves the user to a location that is understood to hold deleted, or inactive users.
-The user account is usually marked as disabled in Active Directory.
-Moving a user account to a holding Delete OU folder allows a user to still exist, albeit in an inactive state, so that they may be re-activated at a later time if necessary.
+Another option that is common in Active Directory administration is to simply move the user to an AD OU or Entra ID Group designated as a Deleted users container.
+Using this method you don’t actually delete a user from AD or Entra ID - you only move the user to a location that is understood to hold inactive users that you wish to remove from HelpMaster.
+The user account would usually marked as disabled in Active Directory.
+Moving a user account to a holding Delete OU/Group folder allows a user to still exist, albeit in an inactive state, so that they may be re-activated at a later time if necessary.
+The final effect is that when users are moved to this Delete container, the HelpMaster AD service will delete them from the HelpMaster database only.

 Scan specific folders that contain “deleted” users

-Click the Add button and browse to any OUs designated as delete OUs.
+Click the Add button and browse to any OU/Groups designated as delete OU/Groups.
 Select these to delete any synchronized HelpMaster clients that are in these containers.
-If no specific delete OUs exist, your system administrator needs to create a new OU container and name it something like Delete HelpMaster Users.
+If no specific delete OU or Groups exist, your system administrator needs to create a new OU container and name it something like Delete HelpMaster Users.

 See Also